The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 If not provided, it is collected on the payment form.

-For PayPal, an autogenerated email may initialize the order, which customer enters while logging into their PayPal account.
+For PayPal, an autogenerated email may initialize the order, which the customer enters while logging into their PayPal account.

 Example